 Mathematics (MATH)

-This course is designed to reinforce algebraic and problem-solving skills and concepts necessary for success in MATH 102; the methods of quantitative reasoning - problem solving by Polya’s method with analytic, numeric, and graphical methods, logic, algebraic and exponential models, probability and normal distribution, and selected topics from statistics.
-Not intended for students who have a grade of C or better in Math 025.
-Qualifying score on the math assessment.
+MATH 003: Integrated Review for Contemporary Mathematics (2 credits) will give students the mathematical foundation necessary for study of college level Contemporary Mathematics.
+Topics include the methods of quantitative reasoning - problem solving by Polya’s method with analytic, numeric, and graphical methods, logic, algebraic and exponential models, probability and normal distribution, and selected topics from statistics.
 MATH 102 must be taken at the same time as MATH 003.
 This course may not be used to meet graduation requirements.

-Prerequisite(s): (Next Gen QAS with a score of 253)
+Prerequisite(s): (Next Gen QAS with a score of 252) or (MATH 024)

-MATH 016: Topics in Introduction to Statistics (1 credit) will give students the mathematical foundation necessary for study of college level Introduction to Statistics.
+MATH 016: Topics in Introduction to Statistics (2 credits) will give students the mathematical foundation necessary for study of college level Introduction to Statistics.
 Topics include linear equations and inequalities, polynomials, exponents, radicals, the Cartesian plane, data collection methods and descriptive statistics, and introductory probability concepts.
 Technology such as Excel and a graphing calculator will be utilized throughout the course.
-A qualifying score on the math assessment is required.
 MATH 216 must be taken at the same time as MATH 016.
+May not be used for graduation credit.

-Prerequisite(s): Next Gen QAS with a score of 253 or or
+Prerequisite(s): (Next Gen QAS with a score of 252 and MATH 024)

 MATH 020 Pre-Algebra I (2 credits)